Parents cooperating with health officials after New Jersey teen party leads to Covid-19 cluster - KESQ

 Parents have since been more responsive, a statement from Middletown Health Department Director Rich DeBenedetto says in part, “We have received a large response from parents who weren’t aware of the situation and thankful that they could address it with their kids and ensure they get tested/quarantine.”

-In a press conference on Thursday, Governor Phil Murphy warned residents, especially young people, not to congregate indoors.
+In a press conference on Thursday, Gov. Phil Murphy warned residents, especially young people, not to congregate indoors.

 “Congregating, even if you’re a young person and you’re healthy — and you may be asymptomatic and you think you’re invincible — you can’t congregate closely indoors,” Murphy said.